CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 * `EventsCentre`: This class (written using [Google's Event Bus library] (https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components through the use of events (i.e. a form of _Event Driven_ design).
 * `LogsCenter`: Used by many classes to write log messages to the application's log file.

-The rest of the application consists four components:
+The rest of the application consists of four components:
 * [**`UI`**](#ui-component) : Responsible for the User Interface of the application.
 * [**`Logic`**](#logic-component) : Executes user commands.
 * [**`Model`**](#model-component) : Holds the data of the application in-memory.